Old Lady Who Swallowed Some Leaves Sequencing Cards

 Then we use the cards to support our sequencing printable.
 It is a great integration with ordinal numbers as well.

 You can check out a student in action working away right here.
-Many of my students struggle with sequencing but use the cards we ordered on the pocket charts to help guide them.
+Many of my students struggle with sequencing but use the cards we ordered on the pocket charts to help guide them in ordering the events in There Was an Old Lady Who Swallowed Some Leaves.

 We also use the book to support our writing.
 The upper-grade teachers in my school suggested that we encourage having our writers restate the question when answering, so you can see how we make that happen here.